 Fresh blueberries can last up to 3 days on the counter or five to ten days in the fridge.
 If you want them to last a little longer, store them in the freezer.
 Frozen blueberries may last up to six months but are best used within two months.

 In this article, I’ll explain further about the shelf life of blueberries in your fridge and your freezer.

-If your eyes are exactly the same size as your stomach, and you plan to finish your blueberries within the next day or two, you can leave them out on the counter.
+If your eyes are exactly the same size as your stomach, and you plan to finish your blueberries within the next day or two, you can leave them out on the counter at room temperature.
 You don’t even need to change the container you bought them in.

-Whatever your plans are for them, always start by giving your blueberries a quick once-over as soon as you get them home.
-Separate any mushy, moldy, or shriveled berries from the rest.
-Throw out the rotten and fuzzy ones.
+However, you should always start by giving your blueberries a quick once-over as soon as you get them home.
+Separate any mushy, moldy, or shriveled blueberries from the rest and throw them out.

-You can keep the soft ones, but you should separate them from the others.
+You can keep the soft ones, but you should separate them from the firm berries.
 Overripe berries have a higher moisture content, which makes them more attractive to bacteria, mold, and pests like fruit flies.

 Make sure to handle your blueberries with care.
 They’re small, fragile, and easy to bruise, so try to keep the jostling to a minimum.